julieces/SanctuaryCity/ActualFile.md

 ```
 ![Germany](https://cdn.opendemocracy.net/files/imagecache/wysiwyg_imageupload_lightbox_preset/wysiwyg_imageupload/541754/15252706_1361926133827955_7225644671359543484_o.jpg)

-Migration Hub is a network of social entrepreneurs and organisations working in the field of migration, refugee support and assimilation for people who are fleeing for their lives from the Middle East and Africa.
-Its aim is to create an environment where refugee aid organisations can congregate and collaborate with one another to figure out ways to improve the lives of refugees in Berlin.
-This co-working collective is located on Spreewerkstätten, and the landlord who owns the building offered the office space rent-free.
-The ultimate goal at Migration Hub is to mentor refugees, connecting them with organisations working in the sector and encouraging collaboration, knowledge exchange and best practice sharing across the world.
+Migration Hub is a network of social entrepreneurs and organizations working in the field of migration, refugee support and assimilation for people who are fleeing for their lives from the Middle East and Africa.
+Its aim is to create an environment where refugee aid organizations can congregate and collaborate with one another to figure out ways to improve the lives of refugees in Berlin.
+The ultimate goal at Migration Hub is to mentor refugees, connecting them with local organizations working in the sector and encouraging collaboration, knowledge exchange and best practice sharing across the world.

 **[MORE INFO HERE](https://www.migrationhub.network)**